-I dragged it over uneven pavement to my back door, heaved it over the doorstep, and rocked it down the hallway.
+I dragged it over uneven pavement to my back door, heaved it the doorstep, and rocked it down the hall.
 I clipped the packing straps in two, and started cutting the sides of the box with an Exacto knife before realizing I could lift the box off its base, wrangle the fridge off the styrofoam, and push it into position.

 I hunkered down and opened the small door.